jpignata/somanymachines/content/tx/continuous-blog-publishing-with-aws-amplify-console.md

 priority starvation.
 Sometimes I check in on them briefly, and then guiltily scroll away before I make eye contact.
 They are prisoners of my good intentions and I keep them in my [Katamari][2] of a TODO list, collecting dust.
-Toward the bottom, there's a gaggle of blog-related items including one that reads "write blog posts."
+Toward the bottom, there's a bundle of blog-related items including one that reads "write blog posts."
 Yeah.
 Shut up, TODO.
 I'll get to it.
 Somewhere below that another reads: "setup a publishing pipeline for the blog."